 Supporting Whale & Dolphin Conservancy

 We are super excited to announce that this month we will be donating 10% of all sales to the incredible Whale & Dolphin Conservation!
-Last year we were blown away to be able to donate over $320 and we want to do the same this year.
+Last year we were blown away to be able to donate over $320 and in 2021 we were able to support them with $182!

 The Whale & Dolphin Conservation are a leading global charity for the protection of whales and dolphins.
 With over 30 years experience in researching and educating and funding conservation for whales & dolphins across the globe.
 With successful campaigns such as speed reduction enforced to reduce the threat of ship collisions with whales and pushing for protected marine areas where the Risso’s Dolphins resides, there is no doubt that the work they do is fantastic!